 2. External Audits: Performed by third-party auditors, external audits offer an unbiased assessment of coding practices, providing valuable insights and identifying areas for improvement from an outsider’s perspective.

-3. Focused Audits: These audits concentrate on specific areas of concern, such as particular coding practices, providers, or types of services, allowing for a more detailed examination and targeted corrections.
+3. Focused Audits: These audits concentrate on specific areas of concern, such as particular coding practices, providers, or types of services.
+As a result, they allow for a more detailed examination and targeted corrections, ultimately improving accuracy and compliance.

 4. Prepayment Audits: Conducted before claims are submitted to payers, prepayment audits ensure that codes are accurate and compliant, reducing the risk of claim denials and payment delays.